 This story plays in the background of both my personal and professional life, but in a way the well-rehearsed yet arms-length speaker was right, for the story of Kodak does not end happily.
 While it is littered with many individual successes, most of those would later disappoint.
 As a whole, the Kodak story grounds us not in a theory of success but rather in the inescapable reality of failure.
 Kodak’s story is instructive precisely because it was such a colossal and very public business failure.

-And so when the tsunami of digital substitutions closed in upon the secretive tendencies of a management team that until 1990 had never even seen its market share position versus its competitors, an island of secrets was swamped by an ocean of transparency.
+And so when the tsunami of digital substitutions closed in upon the secretive tendencies of a management team that until 1990 had never even cared to see its market share position versus its competitors, an island of secrets was swamped by an ocean of transparency.